Seitengewehr 42

+The Seitengewehr 42 (bayonet model 1942), also called the Infanteriemesser 42 or Kampfmesser 42, was a bayonet and multi-purpose knife used by the Wehrmacht.

+History

-The Seitengewehr 42, Seitengewehr Modell 42 or SG 42 was developed in 1942 by the Wilhelm Gustloff Werke and manufactured by Carl Eickhorn in Solingen.
+The Seitengewehr 42 was developed in 1942 by Wilhelm Gustloff Werke and manufactured by Carl Eickhorn in Solingen.
 According to its description, the Gustloff Company and its chief designer, Carl Barnitzke, got a German patent 766198 in October 1942 for an Armeemesser (Army knife) according to its description.
 The SG 42 was intended to supplement and later replace the original S84/98 III bayonet of the Karabiner 98k service rifle.
 The Seitengewehr 42 was designed as a multi-tool combat knife, but could also be mounted as a bayonet on the Karabiner 98k.
-The S84/98 III bayonet itself was a proven design, but there was a shortage of utility knives in the German military, which was usually procured privately.
+The S84/98 III bayonet itself was a proven design, but there was a shortage of utility knives in the German military, which were usually procured privately.